 Optically these binoculars are incredible.
 Vortex use the same lenses as some of the top Japanese manufacturers, and it shows.
 T

 he Viper is easily the equal of the Leupold Mojave, in a lighter (but slightly less rugged) package.
 The ED low-dispersion glass has an excellent multi-coated lens that does wonders for brightness and clarity at any distance with optimal eye relief.

 4. Carson 3D Series HD

 This is a fairly compact set by the standards of full-size binoculars, and combined with light weight they’re easy to carry and use all day.

-They do lack a couple of features, like adjustable eyecups, but as compensation you get optics that not many other sub-$300 binoculars can match.
+They do lack a couple of features, like adjustable eyecups, but as compensation you get optics that not many other budget friendly binoculars can match.

 The 3D series use BAK 4 roof prisms in a sealed, waterproof alloy chassis.

 All lenses are ED glass and feature multiple coatings, so light transmission is above average and the image is crisp and bright.
 Field of view is good, 314 feet at 1,000 yards.

-These are one of Bushnell’s budget lines, but don’t write them off – if you want a decent, affordable set of binoculars these will serve very well at a list price of under $140.
+These are one of Bushnell’s budget lines, but don’t write them off – if you want a decent, affordable set of binoculars these will serve very well, especially if you are on a budget.